Anita Groener: Work

+Using humble and ephemeral materials, Groener produces sculptural works, drawings, films, and paintings that explore themes of loss, displacement, exile, and war.
+Her work confronts the bloody conflicts, forced migrations, and enduring injustices of current history, yet holds out the possibilities of resilience and renewal.
+Groener's practice frames remembrance as a moral and political resistance against oblivion, asking a quiet yet urgent question: What does it mean to be human in an age shaped by rupture, precarity, and migration?

+Early Work

-Groener is best known for her drawings and drawing-like paintings and sculptures, which feature cut-outs pinned to a wall or arboreal material sprouting from it, often on a vast scale.
+Groener's earlier work is best known for her drawings and drawing-like paintings, sometimes with cut-outs pinned to a wall and often of very large scale.
 Groener's work over the decade, 2005 – 2015, is simultaneously sparse and seemingly overpopulated.
-For example, of the eponymous artwork in her 2013 show State at the Royal Hibernian Academy (RHA), Dublin, art critic Cristín Leach Hughes wrote, "Nearly 2,000 tiny individuals are trapped, held with pins.
+For example, of the eponymous artwork in her 2013 show State at the Royal Hibernian Academy (RHA), Dublin, art critic Cristín Leach wrote, "Nearly 2,000 tiny individuals are trapped, held with pins.
 Stand back and they form the population of a spotlit planet, a floating sphere that points to man's ultimate insignificance.
 Step forward and they argue for the intimate importance of our presence in the scheme of things."

-Groener also works with film and animation, as in video pieces in her Royal Hibernian Academy show Crossing in 2006, or her graphic animation Somewhere Else, shown in the Kilkenny Arts Festival in 2012.

-In contrast to her later, more restrained pieces, those writing on early displays of Groener's work in Dublin were struck by the forceful imagery and execution, and greeted them as roughly belonging to the (New) Expressionist and possibly Cobra traditions The link between earlier and later works can perhaps be found in large, largely monochromatic paintings such as Trajectory, 2004, or Crossing, 2006.
-These are gesturally expressive but more patterned than the earlier works, which tended to contain human- or animal-like elements which were proportionately more dominant.
+In contrast to her later, more restrained works, those commenting on early displays of Groener's art in Dublin were impressed by the powerful imagery and execution, and regarded them as roughly aligned with the (New) Expressionist and possibly Cobra traditions.
+The connection between her earlier and later pieces can perhaps be seen in large, predominantly monochromatic paintings like Trajectory, 2004, or Crossing, 2006.
+These are gesturally expressive but more patterned than her earlier works, which tended to feature human- or animal-like elements that were proportionately more prominent.